sverma1012/life-expectancy/README.md

 # Life Expectancy Based on Health Factors

 This is a project completed for an Appled Statistics course.
 It focusses on the predicting the average life expectancy within a nation based on various health features.
 My partner and I used R to clean, analyze, and visualize the data.
 We used regression and transformations to anaylze the data and predict the life expectancy from given health factors.
-A detailed explanation of the steps taken in this proejct is provided below.
+A detailed explanation of the steps taken in this project is provided below.

 ------------------------------------